What are the costs involved in running a PSP?

 Funds may come from one main organisation or charity or smaller contributions may be made by a number of partners in the PSP.
 If supporters of a PSP can provide, for example, administration support, meeting rooms and catering, or the time of an Information Specialist, at no cost, then overall PSP costs will be kept to a minimum.

 - JLA Adviser time – the PSP contracts directly with the JLA Adviser for their time

 - PSP Coordinator time

 - Information Specialist time

-- venue hire, refreshments and reimbursement of travel expenses for Steering Group meetings and final workshop
+- venue hire, refreshments and payment of travel expenses (and accommodation costs where necessary) for Steering Group meetings and final workshop

 - website, communication and survey costs

 - the cost of two further JLA Advisers at the final workshop, making a total of three JLA Advisers who will facilitate the three small groups on that day

 - publications, reports or articles about findings, and making these open access if possible.